naddison36/tx2uml/examples/README.md

 ## Uniswap V1 Remove Liquidity with a delegatecall

-This example is removing liquidity from the [Uniswap](https://uniswap.exchange/) MKR pool.
+This example is removing liquidity from the [Uniswap V1](https://uniswap.exchange/) MKR pool.
 The 69.75 ETH is a value transfer, not a contract call.
 This transaction is also a little tricky in the second `removeLiquidity` call is a `delegatecall`.
 The subsequent `balanceOf`, ETH transfer and `transfer` calls in blue are executed by the third contract but made to appear to be executed from the second contract.
 The ETH transfer is from the second contract even though the third contract executed the code.
 Execution that has been delegated is marked with a blue lifeline.

 The two commas in the `amount` value 70,,650,110,457,930,182,639 marks the 18th decimal place which is used to convert wei to Ether and many token values.